cd-lewer/hub/content/post/this-is-it.md

 I want to sob into a deep sleep, live in my strange dreams.

 Heart's beat to shit.
-Too much excitment for one life time.
-Or not enough.
+Neglected.
+Turning.

-I'll need to take care of it for the love I have left.
-For my people.
+Saving it for them.

-I understand why the Orangutang lives in solitude.
+The majestic Orangutang lives in solitude.

 ## I. I. I. I. I. I. I. I...